Xilinx/XilinxTclStore/README.md

 optional arg supported by your app.
 Optional args should be enclosed within [].
 Each arg must accept a value (so-called boolean args, where only the arg is specified and a value such as 1 is implied are not currently supported).
 You can also specify a default value, which is a value which will be assumed if the user does not specify the given optional arg.
 You can also specify positional args.
-A positional arg is for which just a value is specified and that has no corresponding flag (e.g. -arg1).
+A positional arg is one for which just a value is specified, without any proceeding flag.

 Here is a more concrete example: